Ride the High Country: Plot

-In the early years of the 20th century, an aging ex-lawman, Steve Judd, is hired by a bank to transport gold from a high country mining camp to the town of Hornitos, California.
-Six miners were recently murdered trying to transport their gold on the one trail leading down from the crest of the Sierra Nevada.
-In his prime, Judd was a tough and respected lawman, but now his threadbare clothes and spectacles serve as reminders that he is long past his prime.
-Judd enlists the help of his old friend and partner Gil Westrum to guard the gold transfer.
-Gil, who had been making his living passing himself off as a legendary sharpshooter named The Oregon Kid, enlists the help of his young sidekick, Heck Longtree.
+In the early 20th century, aging ex-lawman Steve Judd is hired by a bank to transport gold from a high country mining camp to the town of Hornitos.
+Six miners were recently murdered trying to transport a gold shipment.
+Judd was once respected, but his threadbare clothes and spectacles show that he is long past his prime.
+He enlists his old friend and partner Gil Westrum to guard the gold transfer.
+Gil, who makes his living claiming to be a legendary sharpshooter named The Oregon Kid, recruits his young sidekick, Heck Longtree.

-Judd, Gil and Heck hit the trail on horseback toward Coarsegold, a mining camp located in the Sierra foothills, north of the town of Fresno.
-Judd doesn't realize that Gil and Heck are planning to steal the gold for themselves — preferably with Judd's help, but without it if necessary.
-Along the way they stop for the night at the farm of Joshua Knudsen and his daughter Elsa.
+The three men ride toward Coarsegold, the mining camp.
+Judd doesn't realize that Gil and Heck plan to steal the gold.
+They stop for the night at the farm of Joshua Knudsen and his daughter Elsa.
 Knudsen is a domineering religious man who warns against those who "traffic in gold" and trades Bible verses with Judd at the dinner table.
-That night, Elsa and Heck secretly meet in the moonlight for conversation, but the elder Knudsen catches them and pulls her away.
-Back at the house, he admonishes and slaps her; even though her father had only met Heck that evening, "I can see that the boy is no good"- just as all her other boyfriends were no good.
-Elsa replies "I promised the next time you hit me you'd be sorry for it!"
+That night, Elsa and Heck secretly meet in the moonlight for conversation, but Knudsen catches them and pulls her away.
+Back at the house, he admonishes and slaps her.

-The next morning, after the three men had left on the trail to the mining camp, she catches up to them and asks whether she can keep them company on the way.
-She announces that she is also going to Coarsegold, to marry a miner named Billy Hammond.
-He had previously proposed to her when he was in town, although she had not accepted his proposal back then.
+The next morning, after the three men have left, she catches up and asks to ride with them.
+She is also going to Coarsegold, to marry a miner named Billy Hammond.
 Along the way, Elsa and Heck flirt, and at one time he tries to force himself on her.
 Heck is stopped by Judd, and then punched by both Judd and Gil.
 He later apologizes to Elsa.